rustjesty/fastlane-monad-smart-contract/README.md

-# Fastlane Contracts
+# FastLane Contracts

-Smart contracts powering Fastlane-Labs' infrastructure on Monad.
+Smart contracts powering FastLane Labs' staking and infrastructure on the Monad blockchain.
+**NOTE: Many of these smart contracts have been specifically calibrated to handle Monad's unique asynchronous execution and transaction fee mechanism.
+These contracts should not be deployed on other blockchains or L2s without significant modifications.**

-## About Fastlane-Labs
+## About FastLane Labs

-Fastlane-Labs is building critical infrastructure for the Monad ecosystem, focusing on improving the developer and user experience through optimized smart contracts and services.
+FastLane Labs is building critical staking, automation, and MEV infrastructure for the Monad ecosystem, focusing on improving the developer and user experience through optimized smart contracts and latency-minimized services.

 ## Projects